Skip to main content

 7. What is your dream for our future?

 Spend more time on this question than any of the others.
 Dream together, talk about where you want to go.
 Make a list.
 Create a vision board.
-Regardless of 2020 and what we have been through, our futures can be bright if we are willing to fight and put in the work.
+Regardless of the year and what we have been through, our futures can be bright if we are willing to fight and put in the work.